christopherhjung/c-compiler/lib/googletest/googletest/docs/advanced.md

 `"error: no viable conversion from 'void' to 'string'"`.

-If you need to use fatal assertions in a function that returns non-void, one option is to make the function return the value in an out parameter instead.
+If you need to use fatal assertions in a function that returns non-void, one option is to make the function return the value in an out declarations instead.
 For example, you can rewrite `T2 Foo(T1 x)` to `void Foo(T1 x, T2* result)`.
 You need to make sure that `*result` contains some sensible value even when the function returns prematurely.
 As the function now returns `void`, you can use